-COSMIC-311 is a multicenter, randomized, double-blind, placebo-controlled phase 3 pivotal trial that aims to enroll approximately 300 patients at 150 sites globally.
-Patients will be randomized in a 2:1 ratio to receive either cabozantinib 60 mg or placebo once daily.
-Exelixis expects to conduct an analysis in the first 100 patients for the co-primary endpoint of objective response rate, and an interim analysis of progression-free survival in the second half of 2020.
-Additionally, total enrollment of 300 patients is expected to be reached in the second half of 2020.
+COSMIC-311 is a multicenter, randomized, double-blind, placebo-controlled phase 3 pivotal trial that aimed to enroll approximately 300 patients at 150 sites globally.
+Patients were randomized in a 2:1 ratio to receive either cabozantinib 60 mg or placebo once daily.
+Detailed results will be submitted for presentation at a future medical conference.
 More information about this trial is available at ClinicalTrials.gov.